benbjurstrom/docker-php-laravel/README.md

 See the Dockerfile for additional details.

 ## Getting Started
-$APP_MODE must be set to to one of "app", "queue", "websocket", or "job".
+$CONTAINER_ROLE must be set to to one of "app", "queue", or "scheduler".